cobi-bike/DevKit/README.md

 ## 🎛 Settings for your Module

-A module can be shown in different states.
+A module can be shown in different contexts.
 There are three pieces of information that you should adapt to:

 1. The device orientation — your module should automatically adapt to the available screen size
-1. The value of `COBI.parameters.state()` — can be either `COBI.state.edit` or `COBI.state.experience`
+2. The value of `COBI.parameters.context()` — can be one of
+- `COBI.context.onRide`
+- `COBI.context.offRide`
+- `COBI.context.onRideSettings`
+- `COBI.context.offRideSettings`
-1. The state of `COBI.app.touchInteractionEnabled` — changes when you start/stop riding
+3. The value of `COBI.app.touchInteractionEnabled` — changes when you start/stop riding

 ### Flexible layout

-Take a look at our [COBI.bike DevKit UI Components](https://github.com/cobi-bike/DevKit-UI) for an easy way to create a UI for your settings.
+Take a look at our [COBI.Bike DevKit UI Components](https://github.com/cobi-bike/DevKit-UI) for an easy way to create a UI for your settings.

-### Module state
+### Module context

-Right now, there are two states you should support.
-You can check `COBI.parameters.state()` at any time to decide if some sort of settings should be shown (`COBI.state.edit`) or if the actual module is requested (`COBI.state.experience`).
-To share information between the two states and in between user sessions use the web standard [Local Storage](https://html.spec.whatwg.org/multipage/webstorage.html#the-localstorage-attribute).
+There are 4 contexts you should support.
+You can check `COBI.parameters.context()` at any time to decide if some sort of settings should be shown (`COBI.context.onRideSettings` or `COBI.context.offRideSettings`) or if the actual module is requested (`COBI.context.onRide` or `COBI.context.offRide`).
+To share information between the two contexts and in between user sessions use the web standard [Local Storage](https://html.spec.whatwg.org/multipage/webstorage.html#the-localstorage-attribute).

 ### Touch Interaction Changes

 While riding, the user is encouraged to use the thumb controller instead of interacting with the UI via touch.
-Subscribe to changes of this state to make the best out of both situations.
+Subscribe to changes of this value to make the best out of both situations.
 Please note that a bar is shown at the top while `touchInteractionEnabled` is `false` — make sure it is not overlapping with your UI.

 ```javascript
 COBI.app.touchInteractionEnabled.subscribe(function(enabled) {